A Single Particle Model with Electrolyte and Side Reactions for degradation of lithium-ion batteries

 \subsection{Examples of SR models}

 The SPMe+SR is generic enough to account for a wide range of side reactions (or combinations thereof).
 In Section \ref{sec:results} we have simulated three cases: SEI growth, lithium plating, and their combined effect.
-Both SEI and plating models are taken to match those in \cite{Yang2017}, so they are a solvent diffusion with reactions model for SEI growth and an irreversible model for lithium plating.
-For SEI, we define $j_\SR = j_\SEI$ where

-and the concentration of the SEI material (e.g. ethylene carbonate, also called EC) is given by
+Both SEI and plating models are taken to match those in \cite{Yang2017}, so they are \rv{an SEI growth model with solvent diffusion and reactions,} and an irreversible model for lithium plating. \rv{Note that it is out of the scope of this article to discuss the validity of such assumptions, and this choice of side reaction models is merely to illustrate the capabilities of the SPMe+SR. The model would also work with other choices of SEI and plating models.}

-Here $c_\SEI$ is the concentration of the SEI material, $k_\SEI$ is the reaction rate of the SEI reaction, $c_{\SEI,\mathrm{init}}$ is the initial SEI concentration, and $D_\SEI$ is the solvent diffusivity.
+For SEI, we define $j_\SR = j_\SEI$ where \rv{ Here $c_\SEI$ is the concentration of the SEI material (e.g. ethylene carbonate, also called EC)}, $k_\SEI$ is the reaction rate of the SEI reaction, $c_{\SEI,\mathrm{init}}$ is the initial SEI concentration, and $D_\SEI$ is the solvent diffusivity.
 More details on this model can be found in \cite{Safari2009,Yang2017}.

 For lithium plating we define $j_\SR = j_\mathrm{Li}$ where

 and $k_\Li$ is the lithium plating reaction rate.
 This model is slightly different to that in \cite{Yang2017} as the plating exchange current density depends on the ion concentration in the electrolyte.
 More details of this model can be found in \cite{OKane2020}.